lusamek/OpenCalphad/README.md

-Virtual Machine of OpenCalphad with FLTK/GTK Frontend
+Virtual Machine of OpenCalphad for Windows, Mac, and Linux.

+(Preinstalled FLTK/GTK Frontend)

 See Virtualbox